duckietown/docs-AIDO/book/AIDO/10_challenges/38_lfvi.md

 # Challenge `LFVI-full-multi`  {#challenge-LFVI-multi-stateful status=ready}

-The third challenge of the *AI Driving Olympics* is "lane following with dynamic vehicles and intersections" (`LFVI`).
+The fourth challenge of the *AI Driving Olympics* is "lane following with dynamic vehicles and intersections" (`LFVI`).
 This challenge is an extension of Challenge `LF` to include map configurations that are not just loops but now contain intersections which must be negotiated.
+Your agent will control all of the Duckiebots in the map.
+We make things somewhat simpler by providing directly the state information of the Duckiebots.
+As a result, this challenge will only be evaluated in simulation

 <figure figure-id="fig:lane-following-vehicles-intersections-LFVI">